 And instead of paying an annual fee to open an account, this card pays you.
 You can earn a $150 sign-up bonus after spending $500 on new purchases within the first three months of opening your account, and another $25 when you add your first authorized user who makes a purchase within the same three months.

-Sign-up bonuses are one way the Chase® Freedom outshines the Wells Fargo Propel American Express® Card — it’s a pretty low threshold to score that extra $175 in cash back.
+Sign-up bonuses are one way the Chase® Freedom outshines many other cards — it’s a pretty low threshold to score that extra $175 in cash back.
 In your first year, it’s pretty much guaranteed the Chase® Freedom will earn your more cash back.

 But long-term rewards are trickier to predict.
 Take rewards for gas as an example.
-The Chase® Freedom regularly features gas in one of its rotating 5% categories, and that will earn you more in that quarter than the Wells Fargo Propel American Express® Card’s 3x points — but for every other quarter, Chase drops you down to 1% cash back.
+The Chase® Freedom regularly features gas in one of its rotating 5% categories, and that will earn you more on gas in that quarter than many other rewards cards — but for every other quarter, Chase drops you down to 1% cash back.

 Signing up for a card with rotating categories is a bit of a gamble, and it helps to be really familiar with your spending habits.
 Use a personal finance software like Mint or YNAB to track your expenses from the past year, and then take a look at Chase’s cash back calendar to see if your rewards align.
 If they do, you’re rewards potential is some of the best available.

 The chances are that if you’re not interested in paying an annual fee, you’re also trying to avoid paying some of the other common credit card fees as well.
 The Chase Slate® is unusual because it is one of the only credit cards offered from a major bank with a 0% introductory APR on new purchases and balance transfers — and with no balance transfer fee for 60 days.